sv742/INF502/Assignment1.md

 13. Complete Part 2.
 Then, come back here and answer the following:
 Report your experience of submitting the Part 2.
 Please, include the steps you followed, the commands you used, and the hurdles you faced (within the file you created for the **Part 1**).
 ```
+The experience was overall good.
+I created a file named my name with the .md extension.
+I opened the cheatsheet for md file commands, and added the tile, venue, number of pages, and three main outcomes of the research paper I had read.
+I also added the link to the research paper.
+Then, I committed the md file and created a pull request to check the conflicts.
+The commands included pulling the repo, simple file creation, file edit, and commit changes.
+There were no hurdles faced in particular to which I couldn't find help.

 ```